 A downloadable game for Windows

-Explore the art of loneliness as you explore a mysterious gas station's convenience store.
+Discover the art of loneliness as you wander a mysterious gas station's convenience store.

 A text-heavy game with quirky dialogues and cute art.
 Takes < 20 minutes to complete.
 WASD + Space bar.